 Turn the power OFF and check the wire connections against the appropriate wiring diagram in step 7A or 7B.
 Make sure that there are no loose wires or loose connections.
 Also, it is possible that you reversed the LINE and LOAD connections.
-LINE/LOAD reversal will be indicated by power remaining OFF at the GFCI and by the Reset Button not staying in.
+LINE/LOAD reversal will be indicated by no power at the GFCI and by the RESET button not staying in when pressed, or by the red Indicator Light remaining off after you press the GFCI's TEST button.
 Reverse the LINE and LOAD connections if necessary.
 Start the test from the beginning of step 8 if you rewired any connections to the GFCI.